t-abera/moer-bsc-project-seminar-remote-sensing/docs/units/_unit04/unit04-06_satellite_data_R.md

 ## Data preparation 2

-* Get the administrative borders of Germany with the `raster::getData()` function.
+* Get the administrative borders of Germany with the `geodata::gadm()` function.
 Make sure you download the minor administrative boarders with the argument `level = 4`.
 * Subset the downloaded administrative borders to the "Landkreis Lahntal". **Hint:** you have to search for "Lahntal" in the column "NAME_4" of the attribute table of the polygons.
 * Print the projections of both the raster stack and the border of Lahntal.
 Which step do you suggest next?